 Read about some other ways relationships help our wellbeing.

 Here in the UK, we work the longest hours in Europe, meaning we often don’t spend enough time doing things we really enjoy.

 "We all need to take some time for socialising, relaxation or exercise," says Professor Cooper.

 He recommends setting aside a couple of nights a week for some quality "me time" away from work.
-"By earmarking those two days, it means you won’t be tempted to work overtime," he says.
+"By earmarking those 2 days, it means you won’t be tempted to work overtime," he says.

 Setting yourself goals and challenges, whether at work or outside, such as learning a new language or a new sport, helps to build confidence.
 This will help you deal with stress.